-A child can't be legally responsible for the Direct Payment.
-As they get older, they may be able to make more choices and take more responsibility, but until 18, a parent / guardian is responsible.
-The responsible parent/guardian must make decisions in the child's best interest.
+A child can't be legally responsible for a Direct Payment.
+As they get older, they may be able to make more choices and take more responsibility, but until 18, a parent or guardian is responsible.
+The responsible parent or guardian must make decisions in the child's best interest.